Techkwon/android-simple-chat/README.md

 Java Socket Server
 -----------
-You can find java socket server files from <a href= "https://github.com/Techkwon/simple-chat-java-server">here.</a>
+You can find java socket server source from <a href= "https://github.com/Techkwon/simple-chat-java-server">here.</a>

 Java server handles clients message.